KatePaulauskas/body-fat-percent-calculator/README.md

 ## Deployment

 The calculator app is hosted on Heroku, a container-based cloud platform designed for app development, deployment, and management.
-It was deploied followign the steps below.
+It was deployed following the steps below.

 Deployment Steps: